lupyuen/lupyuen.github.io/src/ci3.md

 _Thus we moved them?_

 Yep this is clearly not sustainable.
-So we moved the Scheduled Merge Jobs to a new [__NuttX Mirror Repo__](https://github.com/NuttX/nuttx/actions/workflows/build.yml).
+We moved the Scheduled Merge Jobs to a new [__NuttX Mirror Repo__](https://github.com/NuttX/nuttx/actions/workflows/build.yml).
 (Pic below)

 Where the Merge Jobs can run free __without disruption__!